bendangelo/EntityJS/README.md

 * Assets - Contains all external assets
   * Images - Add any images here and retrieve them with `re.assets.images`
   * Sounds - Add any sounds and retrieve them with `re.assets.sounds`
-  * [Custom] - Create any folders or files and they will be available in code.
-  * json, tmx, xml, sounds and images are accepted files.

 * Builds - Contains all finished builds

-* Scripts - Contains all javascript sources.
+* Scripts - Contains all js, coffee sources.
+Xml, tmx and json files will be converted into js.
   * Plugins - Contains minified scripts for plugin play.

 * Tests - Contains test files to run in [QUnit](http://docs.jquery.com/QUnit)